Course Title: Computer and Internet Forensics

 BYOD requirement

 Since this course is interactive, you will need to bring along a personal laptop to class that is powerful enough to handle the software used.
-See below for the minimum useful specifications
+See below for the minimum useful specifications:

-- 4GB of RAM minimum, 8GB+ preferred
+- 8GB of RAM minimum, 16GB preferred

 - USB memory stick capability